Splicing knot complements and bordered Floer homology: Splicing knot complements

 is orientation-reversing and takes a $0$-framed longitude of $K_1$ to a meridian of $K_2$ and a meridian of $K_1$ to a $0$-framed longitude of $K_2$.
 The manifold gotten by gluing $X_{K_1}$ and $X_{K_2}$ via $\phi_{K_2} \circ r \circ \phi_{K_1}^{-1}$ is thus precisely $Y(K_1,K_2)$, as defined in the introduction.
 Therefore, we have

+(Henceforth, we suppress the parametrizations from the notation.)
+Since $\CFD(X_{K_2}) \simeq \CFD(X_{K_2})'$ and the latter is bounded, there are homotopy equivalences

+We obtain $\CFA(X_{K_1})$ by applying Theorem \ref{thm:identity} to $\CFD(X_{K_1})$; we do not need to use the bounded version.

-Our strategy will be to describe, for any knot $K$ in an L-space homology sphere $Y$, the behavior of those elements of $\CFD(X_K)$ which come from the part of knot Floer homology in lowest Alexander grading, $\HFK(Y,K, -g(K))$.
-We will then use Theorem \ref{thm:identity} to describe the corresponding elements of $\CFA(X_K, \phi_K \circ r)$.
-The tensor products of these elements will give rise to the homology classes needed for Theorem \ref{thm:main}.
+Our strategy will be to describe, for any knot $K$ in an L-space homology sphere $Y$, the behavior of those elements of $\CFD(X_K)$ and $\CFD(X_K)'$ that come from the part of knot Floer homology in lowest Alexander grading, $\HFK(Y,K, -g(K))$.
+We will then use Theorem \ref{thm:identity} to describe the corresponding elements of $\CFA(X_K)$.
+The tensor products of these elements will give rise to the homology classes in